 Q: Must I use the paddle blank provided by Algonquin Outfitters.

 A: No you don’t have to use the paddles provided but registration is still $25.
-If you would like to use your own material to create your paddle and ship or drop it off at one of the Algonquin Outfitters stores you can register online and pay your $25 by using this online registration form.
+If you would like to use your own material to create your paddle and ship or drop it off at one of the Algonquin Outfitters stores you can register and pay your $25.

 Step Two – Create your paddle art